Reading an Originality Report in Turnitin Feedback Studio

 - Applying Filters

-1. Navigate to Assessment Dropbox Folder within the Space.
+1. Navigate to Assessments > Dropbox and select the relevant dropbox within the Space.

 2. Click on the coloured box next to the student name to open the Turnitin Originality report.

 Tip: For more information, view the Accessing an Originality Report with Turnitin Feedback Studio How-To guide.

 The percentage indicates the similarity of the assessment to other work found in Turnitin Feedback Studio.
 While the Match Overview lists all areas of the paper which have similarity to information in the Turnitin Feedback Studio repository.